-56. WHAT EXISTING FACILITIES WILL BE RENOVATED OR REPLACED (specify which) AS PART OF THE PROJECT?
+PROJECT APPLICATION (PAGE 6 OF 16) 56.
+WHAT EXISTING FACILITIES WILL BE RENOVATED OR REPLACED (specify which) AS PART OF THE PROJECT?
 PLEASE INDICATE WHEN THE PROJECT WAS INITIALLY CONSTRUCTED AND WHEN IT WAS LAST RENOVATED.
 IF THE PROJECT WAS CONSTRUCTED OR RENOVATED USING LWCF FUNDS, PLEASE INDICATE YEAR(S) AND PROJECT NUMBER(S).
-57. WHAT GENERAL SITE IMPROVEMENTS (i.e. demolition, site preparation, landscaping, utilities, habitat improvements, etc.) WILL BE COMPLETED AS PART OF THIS PROJECT?
-58. WHAT IS THE ANTICIPATED LIFE SPAN OF THE FACILITIES THAT WILL BE FUNDED AS PART OF THIS PROJECT?
-FOR DECAMED A DETAMED DECIDED AND DATIVE this is were appropriate to a state of the property o 59.
-PROVIDE A DETAILED PROJECT NARRATIVE (this is your opportunity to provide a clear, detailed description of your project as a whole, including information about what is being constructed, renovated and/or acquired, how will the work be completed, as well as anticipated time frame of project from start to finish).
+57. WHAT GENERAL SITE IMPROVEMENTS (i.e., demolition, site preparation, landscaping, utilities, habitat improvements, etc.) WILL BE COMPLETED AS PART OF THIS PROJECT?
+58. WHAT IS THE ANTICIPATED LIFESPAN OF THE FACILITIES THAT WILL BE FUNDED AS PART OF THIS PROJECT?
+59. PROVIDE A DETAILED PROJECT NARRATIVE (This is your opportunity to provide a clear, detailed description of your project as a whole, including information about what is being constructed, renovated and/or acquired, how will the work be completed, as well as anticipated time frame of project from start to finish.) and/or acquired, now will the work de completed, as well as anticipated time frame of project from start to finish.)